adaptivecomputing/plugins-mws/native/README.md

 > **Warning:** To use the Native plugin type, Moab Workload Manager must be properly configured as described in the
 > Configuring MWM section of the MWS user's guide.

+# Available Configuration Parameters

+<div class="configuration-table">This section will be replaced by MWS with the configuration parameters table</div>

 # Configuration Notes

 * While no URL is specifically required, if no URLs are defined, the plugin will not make any calls or report any resources.